celadari/json-logic-scala/docs/_posts/concept-of-types.md

 layout: post
 ---

-## Behind the concept of "Type" in Json-Logic-Typed
+# Behind the concept of "Type" in Json-Logic-Typed

-As a reminder Json Logic Typed is a json logic format which annotates value data-type.
+Json Logic Typed is a variant of the jsonLogic format that annotates data-type values.

-The whole concept of Json-Logic-Typed is to annotate type information about values in Json-Logic format.
-Providing type information enables choosing the right data structure at parsing time when dealing with static-typed languages such as Scala.
+When using statically typed languages like Scala, providing type information lets an application choosing the right data structure at parsing time.

-As an example:
+Consider the following example:

 ```json
 {
   "value1": 45
 }
 ```

-the following JSON can be easily parsed in a dynamically-typed language - python/perl/javascript - as as implementation doesn't need to know in advance the type behind key "value1".
+This JSON snippet can be easily parsed in a dynamically-typed language like Python, Perl, or Javascript.
+In these languages, the implementation doesn't need to know in advance the type behind the key `value1`.

-When dealing with a static-typed language such as Scala, implementation needs to know in advance the types in json fields.
+On the other hand, in typed languages like Scala, the implementation needs to know in advance the types in the JSON fields.

+Json-logic-Scala accepts only JSON in  Json-Logic-Typed format.
-Json-logic-Scala, only accepts Json-Logic-Typed, and addresses this drag by defining the Scala data structure to be used to parse a json field/value according to its annotated Type.
+To address this drag, json-logic-scala defines a Scala data structure that you can use to parse a JSON field or value according to its annotated Type.

-## How to annotate Type in Json-Logic-Typed format
+## How to annotate type in Json-Logic-Typed format

-Type is annotated after field "type" in a "var" operator json (leaf node in corresponding syntax tree).
+Type is annotated after the field "type" in a "var" operator JSON (i.e. the leaf node in corresponding syntax tree).

 ### Simple Type

-A simple type is simply defined by its "codename" field value.
+A simple type is simply defined by its `codename` field value.

 ```json
 [{
     "...": [